Smart Cities - Sustainability and Best Practice

 Dr Muhammad Mazhar is supporting this work at NTU.
 This is funded through the EU’s REMOURBAN Smart Cities research project, a partnership between the municipalities of Nottingham (UK), Valladolid (Spain) and Tepebaşı (Turkey).
 Five more cities are piloting the best-practice sharing models to learn from the experience of the first three: Seraing (Belgium), Miskolc (Hungary), Oxford (UK), Kadıköy (Turkey), and Segovia (Spain).

 Making a Difference

-They came to learn from Nottingham on how to invest and scale-up the low-carbon retrofitting of their housing stock.
-Houses are responsible for 20 to 25% of a city’s carbon emissions and the aim is to reduce that by 80% before 2050.
+They came to learn from Nottingham on how to invest in and scale-up the low-carbon retrofitting of housing stock.
+Houses are responsible for 20 to 25% of a city’s carbon emissions, and the aim is to reduce that by 80% before 2050.

 Thanks to its ongoing innovations, Nottingham is expected to meet that target much earlier.